 What are your training goals now?

 For me it is about keeping a balance but also setting new goals.
 I aim to continue with my Pilates training, increasing knowledge on the Pilates apparatus and using it to help with strength and flexibility.
-I hope to swim even more this year in open water which I love.
+I hope to swim even more this year in open water which I love, and continue through the Winter months.
 The feeling it gives you is just amazing - you feel so free and at one with nature.
-I am wanting to continue with Canicross with my dog Dexter and maybe enter some events with this too!
+I am wanting to run more and to set myself challenges.
+I enjoy canicross with my dog Dexter and maybe enter some events with this too!

 Tell us one unusual fact we wouldn’t know about you:

 I talk in my sleep.
 A lot.
-My husband keeps a record of it and could write a book!
-The best one yet is ‘I can’t have curry with you Robert’ ...whoever Robert is...!
+My (ex) husband used to keep a record of it and used to say he could write a book!
+The best one was ‘I can’t have curry with you Robert’ ...whoever Robert is...!

 What advice do you wish you'd been given when you first started out?